 Learn MORE about Inauguration Day.
-Free registration may be required.

-- Inaugurations and the White House, from The White House Historical Association - Inaugural Addresses (Washington 1789-Trump 2017), from The American Presidency Project - America 101: What Happens on Inauguration Day?, from The History Channel
+- Inaugurations and the White House, from The White House Historical Association - Inaugural Addresses (Washington 1789 Biden 2021), from The • American Presidency Project - America 101: What Happens on Inauguration Day?, from The History Channel

 The new president, Richard Nixon, is greeted by the outgoing one, Lyndon Johnson, during the 1969 Inauguration.